-Adding more confusion to the mix is the close relationship between marjoram (Origanum majorana) and oregano, which naturally means they also look very much alike.
+Adding more confusion to the mix is—due to the close relationship between marjoram and oregano—that they look very much alike.

 Marjoram has leaves which are slightly hairy and more gray-green in color, while oregano has olive-green colored leaves, but overall they have similar appearances.

 There are a number of different varieties of oregano.
 The strongest flavored is considered to be Mexican oregano (Lippia graveolens), which is actually from a different botanical family.
 Mexican oregano is also known as Mexican marjoram or Mexican wild sage, and if your recipe calls for this specifically, try not to substitute.
 Spanish (Origanum vivens) and Greek (Origanum heraclites) oregano have decreased depth of flavor.

 Oregano in Recipes

 Oregano—especially fresh oregano—can be used in more than just pizza and pasta sauce.
 The beautiful green herb adds a delicious, and perhaps unexpected, earthy flavor to several dishes including chicken, seafood, hamburgers, even beans.
 Also, try it in your next homemade pesto for a bit of a more robust topping for pasta or fish.
 Consider freezing fresh oregano to enjoy year round.